Special Educational Needs

 We are committed to ensuring all students make exceptional progress, regardless of any learning barriers they may face and we do this by embedding high standards and expectations for every child and supporting students to achieve these.

-How do we identify children with SEND?
+How do we identify children and young people with SEND and assess their needs?

 The identification process is critical in ensuring both accurate and specific support is put in place.
 The various methods of effective and individualised identification of SEND include:

-- Pupil observations including diagnostic assessments.
+- Pupil observations including diagnostic assessments from outside professionals.

 - Effective communication between the child, parents and other stakeholders.